Lecithocera metacausta

-Lecithocera metacausta is a moth in the family Lecithoceridae.
+Lecithocera metacausta is a species of moth in the family Lecithoceridae.
 It is found in India (Assam, Himachal Pradesh), Taiwan and Korea.

+Description

 The wingspan is 13–16 mm.
 The forewings are yellow-ochreous, suffusedly sprinkled with brown or dark fuscous and with the base of the costa more or less suffused with dark fuscous.
 The discal stigmata are dark fuscous, sometimes with a transverse mark of dark fuscous suffusion between the second discal and the dorsum.
 There is a dark fuscous patch along the termen from the apex, more or less narrowed downwards and not reaching the tornus.
 The hindwings are pale grey or in females sometimes grey.